 The island's Christmas favorites are staples that are cooked year-round.
 They are like comfort food.
 Most of these dishes can be found throughout the year at restaurants around the island.
 Take a look at some of the foods you can expect to see on a Christmas menu in Puerto Rico.

 Carmen Santos Curran, "The 'Rican Chef" and local food expert, explains the breakdown of a typical Christmas dinner.
 To start are pasteles, a true Christmas tradition.
 These are pastries, similar to Mexican tamales, which are made of green plantain dough and stuffed with meat, then usually wrapped in banana leaves.

-The classic...
-Christmas entree is a pork dish, either lechón en la varita (roast suckling pig) or pernil al horno (roast pork shoulder), served with arroz con gandules (rice and beans), green plantain dishes: tostones or mofongo.
+The classic Christmas entree is a pork dish, either lechón en la varita (roast suckling pig) or pernil al horno (roast pork shoulder), served with arroz con gandules (rice and beans), and green plantain dishes like tostones or mofongo.